Last fall I was at an event of T. Harv Eker, where he said: ‘How you do anything, is how you do everything.’

 When I was doing my internship at a Big Four company, I hated it.
 I hated the simple tasks they gave me, I hated that they didn’t see me as a part of their team, and I hated that they let me do the same things over and over.
 I told myself that I didn’t matter, that I didn’t add anything.

 In my current job, I learned that repetition will always be part of a job.
-That if I put the effort in doing the little things correctly, they don’t come to bite me in the butt.
-I still was convinced that what I did didn’t matter, that the things I did were so small.
+What if I put the effort in doing the little things correctly, they don’t come to bite me in the butt.
+I still was convinced that didn’t matter, the things I did were so small.

 It’s Like a Disney Movie